nettitude/RunOF/README.md

 The sections have memory permissions (e.g. RW / R / RX) set as per the header flags.

-### Locate go() function
+### Locate entry function

 In order to pass arguments to the BOF, we needed to implement a wrapper function that exists in our beacon_funcs object and takes our global argument buffer pointer (which exists in our data section) and supplies it to the BOF's go function as a function argument (e.g. in a register for x64 or on the stack for x86).
-We need therefore to update our go_wrapper function with a pointer to the target BOF's go function.
+We need therefore to update our go_wrapper function with a pointer to the target BOF's entry function.

+Usually, a BOF's entry function is called "go", but it is possible to specify an alternative with the -e command line flag.

 ### Execute!